Board of Directors

 Culture & Operations Director

-In addition to his work with GaymerX, Brian has over a decade of experience in non-profit human services where he practices as a licensed social worker specializing in mental health, trauma, and LGBTQ+ issues.
+In addition to his work with GaymerX, Brian has over a decade of experience in non-profit human services.
+A licensed clinical social worker, Brian specializes in providing therapy to LGBTQIA+ clients through his current work in private practice.

 Soraya Een Hajji directs the Sprite Program, GaymerX’s event volunteer corps.
 She founded the volunteer program at the first GaymerX in 2013.
 Drawing from her years of experience staffing games industry events, she worked to create a volunteer program deeply rooted in principles of community, support, and care.
 Outside of GaymerX, she works as the Brand Manager for online virtual tabletop Roll20.